Clinical depression is more than feeling unhappy or fed up for a few days.

 - having difficulties in your home and family life

-Clinical depression can often come on gradually.
+Clinical depression often develops gradually.
 So it can be difficult to notice when something is wrong.
 You might try to cope with the symptoms without realising you're unwell.
-It can sometimes take a friend or family member to suggest something is wrong.
+It can sometimes take a friend or family member to notice something is wrong.

 The severity of clinical depression depends on how much impact it has on your daily life: